ronf/asyncssh/docs/api.rst

 later is installed.
 Alternately, Curve25519 is available when the libnacl package and libsodium library are installed.

+SNTRUP support is available when the Open Quantum Safe (liboqs) dynamic library is installed.

 .. index:: Encryption algorithms
 .. _EncryptionAlgs: